 Kevin Weitzel: and I'm Kevin Weitzel with Outhouse.

-Greg Bray: And today we are excited to welcome as our guest Russ Stephens, the co-founder of the Association of Professional Builders.
+Greg Bray: Today we are excited to welcome as our guest Russ Stephens, the co-founder of the Association of Professional Builders.
 Welcome Russ.

 Russ Stephens : Hey, thank you so much, guys.